 Politics

-In terms of leadership, the country moves between two main political parties: Conservatives and Labor.
+In terms of leadership, the country moves between two main political parties: the Conservatives and Labour.
 The Prime Minister is the head of government; King Charles III is the constitutional king of the country.
-Currently serving as prime minister, Boris Johnson joined office in 2019.
-England's own flag is also the red and white cross known as the St. George's Cross, set against a blue backdrop.
-"God Save the Queen" is the official national music, so adding still another point of interest.
+Boris Johnson arrived in 2019 and is now the prime minister.
+England's own flag, set against a blue backdrop, likewise shows a red and white cross known as St. George's Cross."God Save the Queen" is the official national anthem, so adding still another point of interest.

 Law